• Skip to primary navigation

 Remove from the heat and allow to cool slightly before placing on the barbeque.

 You can barbeque the chicken immediately or leave it to stand in the marinade until you need it.
-If you are making this in advance, allow to cool completely, and then store in the refrigerator for up to 2 days.
+If you are making this in advance, allow it to cool completely, and then store it in the refrigerator for up to 2 days.

 Steps for barbequing the chicken pieces.